pramodchoudhari/design-pattern-proxy-design-pattern-c-sharp.net/README.md

+*Real World Example need more details and needs to do properly*
 # Design Pattern Proxy Design Pattern C# .Net
 This repository explains what is proxy design pattern and its example in c-sharp .net